Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-Figs. \ref{fig12a} and \ref{fig12b} compare the numerical solutions to the complete dispersion relation from eqn. \ref{eq2.12} (solid lines) with the approximation in eqn. \ref{eq3.6} (big and small dots).
+Figures \ref{fig11a} and \ref{fig11b} compare the numerical solutions to the complete dispersion relation from eqn. \ref{eq2.12} (solid lines) with the approximation in eqn. \ref{eq3.6} (big and small dots).
 One notes the increase in growth rate beyond the linear dependence (for $\delta=0.5$) on $\delta$ predicted by eqn. \ref{eq3.6}.
-Note from \figref{fig12b} that as $\delta$ is increased, the correction to the phase-speed (Doppler shifting) compared to $c_{gc}$ (in still air-water) for the fastest growing mode, becomes significant.
-We assert that this increase in $c_r$ in \figref{fig12b} indicates a \textit{change in the nature of the instability for the fastest growing mode}, as $\delta\rightarrow0.5$.
-To support this argument, we compare the growth rate ($\kappa\tilde{c}_i$) at $\delta=0.5$ for the exponential model (solid red curve in \figref{fig12a}) with the PL model (dashed black line in the same figure), noting the good agreement between the two around a region of wavenumbers close to the fastest growing mode; note also the match in the phase-speed in the right panel in \figref{fig12b}, although there is evident mismatch for wavenumbers centred around the fastest growing mode (dashed black curve and solid red curve).
+Note from figure \ref{fig11b} that as $\delta$ is increased, the correction to the phase-speed (Doppler shifting) compared to $\tilde{c}_{g}$ (in still air-water \mgt{$\tilde{c}_0 \approx \tilde{c}_g$}) for the fastest growing mode, becomes significant.
+We assert that this increase in $\tilde{c}_r$ in figure \ref{fig11b} indicates a \textit{change in the nature of the instability for the fastest growing mode}, as $\delta\rightarrow0.5$.
+To support this argument, we compare the growth rate ($\kappa\tilde{c}_i$) at $\delta=0.5$ for the exponential model (solid red curve in figure \ref{fig11a}) with the PL model (dashed black line in the same figure), noting the good agreement between the two around a region of wavenumbers close to the fastest growing mode; note also the match in the phase-speed in the right panel in figure \ref{fig11b}, although there is evident mismatch for wavenumbers centered around the fastest growing mode (dashed black curve and solid red curve).
 We have noted in the last section that at low Froude and low density ratio, the instability in the PL model is the Holmboe instability.
-It is further shown in Appendix B, that the Holmboe instability persists until $\delta \approx 0.5$ at low $Fr$ for the PL model (although KH contributions are also apparent, see \figref{figAppB-2}).
-Given the good agreement seen in the growth rates between the PL and the exponential model in \figref{fig12a} at $\delta=0.5$, we thus intuitively anticipate that the exponential model also admits the Holmboe instability, around $\delta=0.5$.
+It is further shown in Appendix B, that the Holmboe instability persists until $\delta \approx 0.5$ at low $Fr$ for the PL model (although KH contributions are also apparent, see figure \ref{figAppB-2}).
+Given the good agreement seen in the growth rates between the PL and the exponential model in figure \ref{fig11a} at $\delta=0.5$, we thus intuitively anticipate that the exponential model also admits the Holmboe instability, around $\delta=0.5$.